 Henry IV of France had been shot at, nearly blown up, survived four decades of the most vicious religious civil war Europe had seen, converted from Protestantism to Catholicism to take his throne (“Paris is worth a mass,” he reportedly remarked, though he probably did not), and built a reign so popular that the French called him “Good King Henry” long after he was dead.
 He was killed in a traffic jam.

-On the afternoon of 14 May 1610, his carriage became stuck on the narrow Rue de la Ferronnerie in Paris while his guards fell behind in the crowd.
-A man named François Ravaillac climbed onto the wheel and drove a knife into Henry’s chest twice before anyone could stop him.
+On the afternoon of 14 May 1610, his carriage became stuck on the narrow Rue de la Ferronnerie in Paris, wedged between a cart loaded with wine and a wagon loaded with hay, while his guards fell behind in the crowd - he had waved off the escort of the Horse Guard that morning as unnecessary for a short trip to visit his ailing finance minister.
+A man named François Ravaillac climbed onto the wheel and drove a knife between Henry’s ribs twice before anyone could stop him; a third thrust went wide and only tore the coat of the Duke of Montbazon, who was riding beside the king and survived his wound.
 The king was dead before they got him back to the Louvre.
 He was fifty-six years old.

 Under torture, which was thorough, he insisted he had worked alone and received no instructions from anyone.
 The magistrates did not believe him.
 Most historians today do.